 Modern 'til Midnight

-The Modern Art Museum of Fort Worth is proud to announce the ninth annual Modern ’til Midnight on Friday, October 11, from 6 pm to midnight.
-An eclectic array of live music will be featured during the Modern’s extended, late-night hours.
-In addition, guests will have the opportunity to enjoy unique gallery activities, films, and exceptional cuisine from Café Modern.
-Admission is $20; free for Modern members.
+The Modern Art Museum of Fort Worth is proud to announce the eighth Modern 'til Midnight on Saturday, April 14.
+An eclectic array of live music will be featured during the Modern's extended, late-night hours.
+In addition, guests will have the opportunity to enjoy unique gallery activities, films, prize drawings from the Modern Shop, and exceptional cuisine from Café Modern.

 The following lineup of musicians will perform outside against the Modern's reflecting pond: